-Capital Returns is a collection of investor letters and essays of Marathon Asset Management, edited by Edward Chancellor and originally intended to be distributed within the firm.
+Capital Returns is an excellent collection of investor letters and essays by Marathon Asset Management, edited by Edward Chancellor and originally intended to be distributed within the firm.

 Although it looks like many of Marathon’s calls were prescient, there is definitely some selection bias involved in the picking of the essays (this is acknowledged by Chancellor).

 Because I am a huge fan of the essays, I will be posting a large summary in three parts on the blog.
 We will finish with a more condensed ‘main takeaways’.

 Capital is attracted to high-return sectors of the economy and leaves when returns become dismal.
 This process is never static, always dynamic.
 From the economy’s point of view, this process is Schumpeterian, flushing the misallocated capital.

 Capital cycle analysis is about how competitive advantages change over time from the investor’s perspective.

 Professor Ken French writes that firm asset growth is a larger determinant of consecutive five year returns than value, momentum and size (Fama, French 2014).

 Larger firm investment is followed by lower returns.
 This mean reversion is not only due to animal spirits, companies that earn more than their cost of capital expand their capital base, hence increase supply in their industry, while those that fail behave in an opposite fashion.